-While the proposed Kemper County IGCC Project would consist of the gasifiers, syngas cleanup systems, two CT/HRSGs, a steam turbine, and other power plant facilities, the complete project would also include the construction and operation of a contiguous surface lignite coal mine, a reclaimed effluent supply pipeline, a natural gas supply pipeline, associated transmission lines (and substations), and a CO2 pipeline, as connected actions.
+While the proposed Kemper County IGCC Project would consist of the gasifiers, syngas cleanup systems, two CT/HRSGs, a steam turbine, and other power plant facilities, the complete project would also include the construction and operation of a contiguous surface lignite coal mine, a reclaimed effluent supply pipeline, a natural gas supply pipeline, associated transmission lines (and substations), and CO2 pipelines, as connected actions.
 Figure 2.2-1 shows the locations of these facilities; each is described in the following subsections.
 The pipelines and transmission lines are sometimes collectively referred to as linear facilities.
 Figure 2.2-2 provides a closer look at these facilities in and around Meridian.

-Figure 2.2-2.
-Proposed Connected Actions in the Vicinity of Meridian Sources: U.S. Census, 2000.
+Sources: U.S. Census, 2000.
 MARIS, 2008.
 ECT, 2009.